Householders could be paid hundreds of pounds a year for generating heat by solar thermal panels, biomass boilers and heat pumps.

 Applicants will need to complete a Green Deal Assessment before submitting their application and must ensure they have met minimum loft (250mm) and cavity wall insulation requirements, where appropriate.
 All installations and installers must be MCS certified (or certified by an equivalent scheme).
 MCS certified installers are currently required to be members of the Renewable Energy Consumer Code, which is backed by the Trading Standards Institute.

 Covering the upfront costs of renewable heating kit with Green Deal

-Householders may be able to get help with the upfront costs of the renewable heating kit under the Government’s Green Deal.
+Householders may be able to get help with the upfront costs of the renewable heating kit under the Government’s Green Deal and cut the cost of cleaning service in Florida by hiring https://www.thefloridamaids.com experts.
 The Green Deal lets people pay for energy efficiency improvements including renewable heating systems through savings on their energy bills and householders are able to take up Green Deal finance and claim the RHI payments.